 Meaning and History

-The logo of 1974 is based on the image of a horse, which is the mascot of the teams (now his name is Buster Bronco).
-The animal stands on its hind legs, demonstrating a fighting character, a spirit of struggle and determination.
-It is located on the background of a white map of Idaho, outlined by a double outline.
-In the lower-left corner is the abbreviated name of the university – BSU (Boise State University).
-The horse’s body is brown, mane, tail, and shadows are blue.
-In this version, the emblem lasted until 2001.
+The 1974 logo is based on an image of a horse, the team’s mascot (now known as Buster Bronco).
+The animal stands on its hind legs, demonstrating a fighting character, spirit of struggle, and determination.
+It is set against a white map of Idaho, outlined with a double contour.
+In the lower-left corner is the university’s abbreviated name, BSU (Boise State University).
+The body of the horse is brown, while the mane, tail, and shadows are blue.
+This version of the emblem remained in use until 2001.

-In 2002, another version appeared, more concise, on which there is only the head and withers of the horse.
-The animal’s eyes are formidable, as evidenced by white eyes.
-The mane is thrown back, as if during a rapid run.
-Below is the phrase “Boise State,” made in capital white letters.
-It is no longer in the modern logo: only a close-up image of the mascot remains.
+In 2002, another version appeared, more concise, showing only the horse’s head and withers.
+The animal’s gaze is menacing, as evidenced by the white eyes.
+The mane is thrown back as if during a rapid run.
+Below is the phrase “Boise State,” executed in uppercase white letters.
+In the modern logo, it is no longer present: only the mascot’s image in close-up remains.

 2002 – 2012